-Do you plan to celebrate the Fourth of July this weekend with fireworks?
+Do you plan to celebrate the Fourth of July this weekend with a firework display?
 If you do, make sure you are careful, as the incorrect handling of these items can lead to serious injuries and house fires.

-We represent injury victims in Virginia, Maryland and Washington D.C.—each jurisdiction has its own laws about fireworks.
+We represent injury victims in Virginia —each jurisdiction has its own laws about fireworks.
 Make sure that you are using fireworks that are legal—if an accident occurs, aside from being held civilly liable, you could face criminal charges or fines.

 According to the National Fire Protection Association, very few people understand the injury risks associated with fireworks.
 In 2013, it was estimated that more than 11,000 people in the U.S. were treated in emergency rooms for fireworks-related injuries.
 Of these injuries, 55 percent involved extremities like fingers, while 38 involved head wounds.